 If there’s one truth about winter, it’s that it’s often a time of reflection and creativity — a chance to sit back, relax and feed your soul with some live jazz, a cultural performance, a film screening or a dazzling light show.
 Portland’s got all of that happening this season.
 Beloved traditions are returning, and some are starting anew.

-In fact, 2022 marks the grand opening of the Patricia Reser Center for the Arts, The Reser, a long-awaited arts space in Beaverton that features a 550-seat theater, art gallery, rehearsal, workshop and meeting space, lobby, outdoor plaza and adjacent parking structure.
-Whether it’s a show at The Reser or another event, here’s how to spend some time in the Portland Region this season soaking up the brilliant local art and culture scene.
+Whether it’s a show the arts center The Reser or another event around the city, here’s how to spend some time in the Portland Region this season soaking up the brilliant local art and culture scene.

 Jazz It Up

-The world-famous Biamp PDX Jazz Festival takes center stage in Portland during Black History Month.
-The festival marks its 20th consecutive year of celebrating jazz music and culture.
+The world-famous Biamp PDX Jazz Festival takes center stage in Portland during Black History Month, celebrating over 20 years of jazz music and culture.
 Festival events take place at more than a dozen venues around town and feature the talent of many Portland-based artists.
 Purchase tickets to a festival event or enjoy a free public performance — watch for locations to be announced.

 See an African Film